 - Manuscripts should be submitted electronically via http://mc.manuscriptcentral.com/jebstats.
 For specific questions or inquiries, email the editors.
 Manuscripts may not be submitted by e-mail.

 Before submitting your manuscript, please ensure that all identifying information has been removed!
-If you have submitted a manuscript with identifying information, you will need to replace the submitted file with a new, blind copy before review of your submission can proceed.
+If you have submitted a manuscript with identifying information, you will need to replace the submitted file with a new, anonymize copy before review of your submission can proceed.